jeremypass96/gentoo-installer-gum/README.md

 # Gentoo Linux Installer

 A fully interactive installer for Gentoo Linux, built with Charm's `gum`, that simplifies the installation process while preserving the traditional Gentoo experience.
+If you prefer a classic ncurses interface, a separate `dialog`-based version is also available.

 ## Features